mhweiner/domio-test/README.md

 So, I couldn't quite figure out how to properly demonstrate an email being sent in this take home exam format.
 It's not like I know where to send this fictional email, and how anyone evaluating this assignment will see it.
 Also, for all of the free email API services that I'm aware of (Sendgrid, Mailgun, etc), you need an account and a domain name or something.
 That all seemed like a futile effort, so I just faked it and used a logger to show the email being sent.
 Sorry :-/

+### Failures and Logging

+I am using `roarr`, a simple JSON logging utility.
+Since this service will output JSON to `STDOUT`, it can be caught and sent to a store somewhere for catching server errors or later recall for debugging, analysis, etc. I'm using ES6 Promises and liberal usage of catch() blocks to try to catch errors before they snowball and to give useful error logs with stack traces.

 ## Areas for improvement

 Obviously being limited to only 3 hours or so means I couldn't do everything I would do if this were going to actual production.
 Here are just a few of the areas for improvement: